yngveha/Digital-System-Design/RTL-coding/conditionals.md

       c <= '1';
   end if;
 end process;
 ```

+<sup>Latched example where not all conditions are covered</sup>

 -   When in doubt...
     -   Try **'with...select**'.
-Will never cause latches unless by intention.
+It will never cause latches unless by intention.
     -   **case** is typically used for state-machines together with default values
     -   **when else** is reader friendly, and can replace most ifs except register assignment.
 -   *Only* use **'if**'...